 Americans are living longer than they did in years past, including those with disabilities.
-According to one count, 730,000 people with developmental disabilities living with caregivers who are 60 or older.
-This figure does not include adult children with other forms of disability nor those who live separately, but still depend on their families for vital support.
+According to one count, 730,000 people with developmental disabilities are living with caregivers who are 60 or older and this figure does not include adult children with other forms of disability nor those who live separately, but still depend on their families for vital support.

 When these caregivers can no longer care for their children due to their own disability or death, the responsibility often falls on siblings, other family members, and the community.
 In many cases, expenses increase dramatically when care and guidance provided by parents must instead be provided by a professional for a fee.

 Planning by parents can make all the difference in the life of the child with a disability, as well as that of his or her siblings who may be left with the responsibility for caretaking (on top of their own careers and caring for their own families and, possibly, ailing parents).
 Any plan should include the following components: